jasperdifran/ppc-backend/2/README.md

 # MongoDB
-In this exercise, we will be building upon the backend server we created in the previous exercise - []insertname[] - but we will switch to using MongoDB to store data.
+In this exercise, we will be building upon the backend server we created in the previous exercise - Creating a simple Express.js backend - but we will switch to using MongoDB to store data.

 MongoDB is a noSQL database with a generious free tier.
 It is often used for small hobby projects, but is more than capable of managing data for huge applications.